jakariarafi/jakariarafi/README.md

 ---

 ### 💡 About Me & Philosophy
-- 🚀 **Background:** Computer Science and Engineering graduate from the University of Asia Pacific with a strong passion for intelligent systems.
-- 🎯 **Core Vision:** Bridging the gap between robust hardware systems and responsive modern web interfaces to build impactful real-world software.
-- 🔬 **Research Interest:** Embedded IoT architectures, healthcare monitoring technologies, and data-driven optimization frameworks.
+I'm Jakaria Rafi, a practical person with a strong focus on frontend development, artificial intelligence, and machine learning research, dedicated to building responsive web applications, intelligent IoT systems, and data-driven solutions.

 ---